 These figures indicate how traditional solid masonry walls are almost as good as useless in terms of insulation.
 Even a 50 mm cavity wall with no extra insulation is only equivalent to about 6 mm of mineral fibre insulation.
 Cavity walls were never intended to provide insulation.
 They were introduced to prevent driving rain from getting into the inside of the house.
 The moisture cannot cross the cavity (well not one that is constructed properly and there starts another story).

-The embodied energy of materials can vary enormously depending on how you measure it, where it is located etc. Sawing down a local tree and converting it into usable timber might give a very low value whereas the value for cellulose insulation can vary greatly depending on the extent to which you include the manufacture and distribution of newsprint and where the original timber came from.
+Embodied energythe total amount of energy it takes to make a material (or a building).
+See more on embodied energy matters because so many of the materials used in house building absorb a huge amount of energy in their manufacture and distribution and this energy is usually associated with global warming and pollution.
+The embodied energy of building materials depends not only on producing the materials themselves but also on the energy associated with conversion and distribution.
+Sawing down a local tree and converting it into usable timber might give a very low value whereas the value for cellulose insulation can vary greatly depending on the extent to which you include the manufacture and distribution of newsprint and where the original timber came from.

 The plastic insulating materials like polystyrene and polyurethane have a high embodied energy but where moisture is an issue there is probably no alternative except foamed glass.
 Cellulose fibre, cork, hemp and wool have very low embodied energies.
 Mineral fibres are quite low but still about ten times that of natural materials.
 See a table of values here.
 It should be borne in mind that because insulation is mainly light in weight that its embodied energy in a building is a relatively minor factor compared with say masonry.